 The bats will be monitored for several years to ensure their numbers remain healthy.

-With expert volunteers from the Leicestershire & Rutland Bat Group the church hopes to organise bat walks, and is planning on offering “bat champing” (camping inside the church while the bats are present) in the future.
+The church is planning on offering “bat champing” (camping inside the church while the bats are present) in the future.